Google Ads Budget for UK Small Businesses: What to Spend in 2026

 1. Location

-A click in Manhattan costs 3-5x more than the same click in Tulsa.
-Major metros have more competition, which drives up prices.
-If you serve a smaller city, your budget goes much further.
+A click in central London costs 3-5x more than the same click in a smaller town.
+Major cities like London and Manchester have more competition, which drives up prices.
+If you serve a smaller town or a Greater Manchester suburb, your budget goes much further.

 2. Keywords You Target